 What is digital accessibility?

-Digital accessibility is the process of ensuring that as many people as possible have unhindered access to digital information, materials and training resources hosted online.
+Digital accessibility is the process of ensuring that as many people as possible can access digital information, materials, and training resources without barriers.

 Why is it important?

-Digital accessibility is important as it ensures that our students are able to access our offer of digital resources and get the best experience in our live training sessions.
+Digital accessibility ensures that students can fully engage with our digital resources and get the most from our live training sessions.

 Our Approach

-The WRDTP is committed to accessibility in order to provide the best possible experience for our students.
+WRDTP is committed to accessibility and to providing the best possible experience for all students.

-Currently, live sessions that are recorded are captioned by the WRDTP before being shared.
-When sharing slides/session resources, you should check that they are aligned with the SCULPT accessibility design principles and are share in their native formats e.g. PowerPoint rather than an exported PDF.
+Recorded live sessions are currently captioned before being made available.
+When sharing presentation slides or session materials, please ensure they follow the SCULPT accessibility design principles and are shared in their original formats — for example, a PowerPoint file rather than an exported, untagged PDF.